 The load of total suspended sediment delivered to the lake by the Upper Truckee River is related to landscape condition and erosion as well as to precipitation and stream flow.
-Interannual variation in sediment load over shorter time scales is more related to the latter.
-Plans to restore lake clarity emphasize reducing loads of very fine suspended sediment (in the size range of 1-5 microns in diameter) from urbanized areas.
-By contrast, efforts to restore natural stream function, watershed condition, and restoration of habitat for plants and wildlife, focus on reducing loads of total sediment regardless of size.
-In 2021, the estimated suspended sediment load from the Upper Truckee River was 153 MT.
+Inter-annual variation in sediment load over shorter time scales is more related to the latter.
+Plans to restore lake clarity emphasize reducing loads of very fine

+Upper Truckee River was 569 MT.
 The highest load ever recorded was 6,100 MT in 2006.
-The average annual load is 1,922 MT.
-(One metric ton (MT) = 2,205 pounds.).
+The average annual load is 1,882 MT.
+(One metric ton (MT) = 2,205 pounds.)

 Data source: TERC and U.S. Geological survey stream monitoring.